The need for the Higgs boson in the Standard Model: The scattering of longitudinal gauge bosons:

 \subsection{Cross section}

 As, in this case, the amplitudes are pure c-numbers with no spinor part, the cross section is simply obtained by summing all the amplitudes and taking the absolute value of the result to obtain $\mathcal{M}|^2$.
 The cancellation of the bad high energy behavior is shown in Fig.~\ref{fig:WLWLWLWL}.
+As it is well known, there is a pole in the t-channel of the photon.
+To avoid that we cut in the scattering angle.
+Shown are the plots for two cases, $\theta_{\rm min}=1^\circ,10^\circ$.
+The cancellation is clear in both cases.